ABOUT NORTHERN IRELAND GREENWAYS

 - contact community groups, churches and business organisations

-- set up a Facebook page and build awareness
+- set up social media pages and begin to build awareness